|

 This class will be a Vinyasa style yoga class connecting breath to movement.
 Each class will begin with short breathing and meditation exercises, moving into Sun Salutations.
 Each class will include a practice of basic yoga postures and how to link these with our breath to create a balance between the mind and body.
 Many options will be offered for the postures so all levels can participate.
 Each class will incorporate core exercises for strength, stretching to increase flexibility, balance work and relaxation postures for stress release.
 Students should be able to get up and down from the floor.

-REQUIRED MATERIALS: Yoga mat, strap, water bottle and yoga block.
+REQUIRED MATERIALS: Yoga mat, strap, water bottle, and yoga blocks.

 |